 Russell Midcap Growth Index (Russell Midcap Growth): Contains those Russell Midcap (800) securities with a greater-than-average growth orientation.
-Companies in this index tend to exhibit higher price-to-book and price-earnings ratios, lower dividend yields and higher forecasted growth values than the value universe.
+Companies in this index tend to exhibit higher price-to-book and price-earnings ratios, lower dividend yields and higher forecasted growth values than the Value universe.

 Russell Midcap Value Index (Russell Midcap Value): Contains those Russell Midcap (800) securities with a less-than-average growth orientation.
-Securities in this index generally have lower price-to-book and price-earnings ratios, higher dividend yields and lower forecasted growth values than the growth universe.
+Securities in this index generally have lower price-to-book and price-earnings ratios, higher dividend yields and lower forecasted growth values than the Growth universe.

 S&P 500 Index (S&P 500): The S&P 500 Index consists of 500 stocks chosen for market size, liquidity, and industry group representation.
 It is a market value weighted Index (stock price times number of shares outstanding), with each stock's weight in the Index proportionate to its market value.
-The S&P 500 is one of the most widely used benchmarks of US equity large cap performance.
+The Index is one of the most widely used benchmarks of US Equity Large Cap performance.

-S&P 500 Inverse Index: The S&P 500 Inverse Index is designed to provide the inverse performance of the S&P 500, representing a short position in the index.
-S&P 500/Citigroup Growth Index (S&P Growth): Companies in the S&P 500 Index are split into two groups based on price-to-book ratios to create growth and value indices.
-This index contains those with higher price-to-book ratios and represents approximately 50% of the total market capitalization of the Index.
+S&P 500/Citigroup Growth Index (S&P Growth): Companies in the S&P 500 Index are split into two groups based on price-to-book ratios to create growth and value Indices.
+The Growth Index contains those with higher price-to-book ratios and represents approximately 50% of the total market capitalization of the Index.

 S&P 500/Citigroup Value Index (S&P Value): Companies in the S&P 500 Index are split into two groups based on price-to-book ratios to create growth and value Indices.
-The value index contains those with lower price-to-book ratios and represents approximately 50% of the total market capitalization of the Index.
-S&P Diversified Trends Indicator (S&P DTI): The S&P DTI is a diversified composite of commodity and financial futures designed to provide exposure to major global market trends.
-The S&P DTI is a composite of 24 highly liquid futures grouped into 14 sectors, evenly weighted between financials and physical commodities.
-The internal non-correlation among the components makes the S&P DTI a well-diversified low volatility indicator.
-The S&P DTI is a "rolling indicator" because futures contracts have limited durations.
+The Value Index contains those with lower price-to-book ratios and represents approximately 50% of the total market capitalization of the Index.